 |Focus on the opening of Basic Savings Bank Deposit Accounts (BSBDA)||Focus on Financial Literacy, the opening of BSBDA Account, Convergence with other subsidy schemes& Micro Insurance/Pension, RuPay Debit Card, USSD Scheme, Kisan Credit Card|

 |Monitoring by banks||Monitoring Mechanism at Centre, State, District level.
 Active participation of state and district emphasized.|

-- Banks to explore the possibilities of installing ATM’s in rural areas under the RBI subsidy scheme.
+2. Banks to explore the possibilities of installing ATMs in rural areas under the RBI subsidy scheme.

-- Convergence with the efforts of UIDAI to enroll beneficiaries for Aadhar number during account opening
+3. Convergence with the efforts of UIDAI to enroll beneficiaries for Aadhar number during the account opening

-- e-KYC to be used for opening of accounts in the camps where Aadhaar number is available
+5. e-KYC to be used for the opening of accounts in the camps where Aadhaar number is available

-- In order to ensure viability of BCs Banks would start a financing scheme
+11. In order to ensure the viability of BCs Banks would start a financing scheme

 12. Banks would take Micro ATMs which are Aadhar enabled